-Clide 1 Slide 1 Ethics of Tuberculosis Prevention, Care and Control MODULE 9: INVOLUNTARY ISOLATION AND DETENTION AS LAST RESORT MEASURES INSERT SPEAKER NAME DATE & LOCATION HERE] Insert Control Slide 2 Objectives Upon completion of this module, you will be able to: • Describe how a person-centred approach will help patients understand the benefits of TB treatment to themselves, their families and communities • Discuss the specific ethical principles and criteria to be utilised in situations where involuntary isolation is being considered Review slide contents Slide 3 Individual Individual Instructions Instructions of patients ever acceptable?
-Instructions Instructions Ask delegates to refer to the slide for instructions on how the activity will be run Inform them that the instructions are also available in the Involuntary Isolation and Detention: Activity 5 Delegate Hand-out and that they should refer to it Ensure that delegates understand the instructions and clarify any misunderstanding State that: TB control programmes operate within a complex legal framework that balances the civil rights of individuals with society's need for protection.
-A dialogue between medical and legal professionals is necessary to ensure that whatever legal steps are taken to address patient non-adherence strike the appropriate balance with modern constitutional guarantees of privacy, liberty, and non-discrimination.
-These issues are the same whether a patient has drug-susceptible or drug-resistant TB Ask delegates to refer to the slide for instructions on how the activity will be run Inform them that the instructions are also available in the Involuntary Isolation and Detention: Activity 5 Delegate Hand-out and that they should refer to it Ensure that delegates understand the instructions and clarify any misunderstanding State that: TB control programmes operate within a complex legal framework that balances the civil rights of individuals with society's need for protection.
+1 Slide 1 Ethics of Tuberculosis Prevention, Care and Control MODULE 9: INVOLUNTARY ISOLATION AND DETENTION AS LAST RESORT MEASURES INSERT SPEAKER NAME DATE & LOCATION HERE] Insert Insert Country/ministry Slide 2 Objectives Upon completion of this module, you will be able to: • Describe how a person-centred approach will help patients understand the benefits of TB treatment to themselves, their families and communities • Discuss the specific ethical principles and criteria to be utilised in situations where involuntary isolation is being considered Review slide contents Slide 3 INDIVIDUAL Instructions Think about • Read through the information rootide in the section titled "Setting rootide in the section titled and-out rootide the belegate Hand-out rootide to the facilitator /// Setting // Ask delegates to refer to the slide for instructions on how the activity will be run Inform them that the instructions are also available in the Involuntary Isolation and Detention: Activity 5 Delegate Hand-out and that they should refer to it Ensure that delegates understand the instructions and clarify any misunderstanding State that: TB control programmes operate within a complex legal framework that balances the civil rights of individuals with society's need for protection.
 A dialogue between medical and legal professionals is necessary to ensure that whatever legal steps are taken to address patient non-adherence strike the appropriate balance with modern constitutional guarantees of privacy, liberty, and non-discrimination.
 These issues are the same whether a patient has drug-susceptible or drug-resistant TB

-For those few patients who, for whatever reasons, continue to pose a risk to the public despite all efforts to address their barriers, ethical and legal options are needed to ensure that these patients do not continue to put others in the community at risk Slide 4 Engaging the patient about treatment decisions TB treatment should be provided on a voluntary basis, with the patient's informed consent and cooperation Utilising a person-centred approach, incorporating education, counselling and support: Shows respect Promotes autonomy Improves likelihood of adherence Review slide content State that non-adherence is often the direct result of failure to engage the patient fully in the treatment process Slide 5 Community-based care and treatment - 1 • Treating TB patients at home with appropriate infection measures generally imposes no substantial risk to other household members • When diagnosis is made, household contacts have already been exposed • Risk of infection is reduced once effective treatment is initiated Explain that for patients who are willing to undergo treatment, isolation and detention are usually neither necessary nor appropriate Community-based care should always be considered before isolation or detention is contemplated Review slide content
+• For those few patients who, for whatever reasons, continue to pose a risk to the public despite all efforts to address their barriers, ethical and legal options are needed to ensure that these patients do not continue to put others in the community at risk Slide 4 Engaging the patient about treatment decisions TB treatment should be provided on a voluntary basis, with the patient's informed consent and cooperation Utilising a person-centred approach, incorporating education, counselling and support: Shows respect Promotes autonomy Improves likelihood of adherence Review slide content State that non-adherence is often the direct result of failure to engage the patient fully in the treatment process Slide 5 Community-based care and treatment - 1 • Treating TB patients at home with appropriate infection measures generally imposes no substantial risk to other household members • When diagnosis is made, household contacts have already been exposed • Risk of infection is reduced once effective treatment is initiated Explain that for patients who are willing to undergo treatment, isolation and detention are usually neither necessary nor appropriate Community-based care should always be considered before isolation or detention is contemplated Review slide content